This informative and valuable article was orginally created on January 2018 and was updated in March 2019

 So in 2019, what can every swimming pool owner do to avoid penalties and provide a safe swimming environment for your family?

-To keep you on track, we collect some great articles we created in 2017 which are the most important things you need to know to comply with the pool fencing regulations in NSW - Click on the embedded urls below to get more in-depth knowledge.
+To keep you on track, we collected some great articles we created in 2017 and 2018 which are the most important things you need to know to comply with the pool fencing regulations in NSW - Click on the embedded urls below to get more in-depth knowledge.

 Things to Consider When Selling or Leasing Properties with Pools

 If you are planning to sell or rent a property with a pool, there are some points that you should consider.